Learn about specific application procedures and requirements for the Master of Science in Community Medicine program.

 An online application form is required that contains questions about your personal and educational background.
 Additional requirements (below) can be submitted along with your online application or separately:

 The Admissions Committee is made up of faculty and senior administrators who will thoroughly and conscientiously review each application.
 Applications will be considered in the context of the total applicant pool, as well as in relationship to our general admissions standards.
-We do not use arbitrary grade point or test score cutoffs.
+We do not use arbitrary grade point averages or test score cutoffs.

 All admissions decisions are final for the academic year in which they are rendered.